nathanfoss/LibrarySimulation/README.md

 # LibrarySimulation
-We provide a full-featured digital library management experiencefor our patrons and library staff. viewing our full catalog of books,
+We provide a full-featured digital library management experience for our patrons and library staff.

 ## Business Requirements
 ### Patrons (As a patron, I would like to...)